mozilla/uniffi-rs/uniffi-bindgen-kotlin-jni/DESIGN.md

 In the future, we could explore more radical ideas, like storing the callback object pointer directly in Rust.

+# Trait interfaces

+Trait interfaces are passed across the FFI using 2 64-bit handles.
+For Rust-implemented traits, this is casted from the `Arc<dyn Trait>` wide pointer.
+For Kotlin-implemented traits, the first handle is always `0` and the second is the callback interface handle.

+This avoids creating extra Box wrapper that we currently create and also gives us a simple way to check which side of the FFI implements a trait.

 # JNI

 This crate uses the low-level `jni_sys` crate rather than the high-level `jni` crate.